Edward the Black Prince: Battle of Poitiers

+When John II was brought to him, Edward received him with respect, and at supper, entertained him and the others who were made prisoners.
+The next day, Edward continued his retreat towards Bordeaux; his armies were unharmed on the way there.

-At Bordeaux, which Prince Edward reached on 2 October, he was received with much rejoicing, and he and his men wintered there.
-The contemporary chronicler Jean Froissart records that the prince and his retinue wasted a large part of the gold and silver they had gathered in their campaign in feasts and merriment.
-On 23 March 1357 Edward concluded a two years' truce, for he wished to return home.
-The Gascon lords were unwilling to see King John should be carried off to England, and the prince gave them 100,000 crowns to silence their murmurs.
-He left the country under the government of four Gascon lords and arrived in England on 4 May, landing at Plymouth.
-He entered London in triumph on 24 May with King John as his prisoner.
+At Bordeaux, which they reached on 2 October, Edward was received kindly, and he and his men stayed there for the winter.
+They wasted a large part of the gold and silver they had gathered in their campaign on feasts and celebrations.
+On 23 March 1357, Edward concluded a two years' truce, for he wished to return home.
+The Gascon lords were unwilling to see John II be carried off to England, and Edward gave them 100,000 crowns to silence their dissent.
+He left the country under the government of four Gascon lords, and arrived in England on 4 May, landing at Plymouth.
+He entered London in triumph on 24 May, with John as his prisoner.

 England, tournaments and debts

-After his return to England, Prince Edward took part in the many festivals and tournaments of his father's court, and in May 1359 he, the king, and other challengers held the lists at a joust proclaimed at London by the mayor and sheriffs, and, to the great delight of the citizens, the king appeared as the mayor and the prince as the senior sheriff.
-Festivities of this sort and the lavish gifts he bestowed on his friends brought him into debt, and on 27 August, when a new expedition into France was being prepared, the king granted that if he fell his executors should have his whole estate for four years for the payment of his debts.
+After his return to England, Edward took part in the many festivals and tournaments of his father's court, and in May 1359, he, the king, and other challengers held the lists at a joust proclaimed at London by the mayor and sheriffs.
+To the citizens' delight, the king appeared as the mayor and the prince as the senior sheriff.
+Such festivities, and the lavish gifts he gave his friends, brought him into debt.
+On 27 August, when a new expedition into France was being prepared, the king granted that if he fell, his executors should have his whole estate for four years for the payment of his debts.